Michael Rubinstein: Career

 In 1948 Rubinstein joined his father as a lawyer at the family law firm Rubinstein, Nash & Co, founded by his grandfather Joseph Samuel Rubinstein in 1889.
 He specialised in representing publishers and authors, including Chatto & Windus, Sidgwick & Jackson, Hodder & Stoughton, Jonathan Cape, Victor Gollancz, and Penguin Books.
 He acted for Penguin Books in its successful defence on charges of obscenity in 1960 following publication of an uncensored edition of D.H.
 Lawrence's novel Lady Chatterley's Lover, marshalling 35 witnesses to testify to the book's literary merit.

 He also represented several publishers in a Restrictive Practices Court case in 1962, which retained the Net Book Agreement that maintained minimum retail prices for books.
 The Net Book Agreement survived until 1997, when it was declared illegal by the same court.

 Rubinstein acted for publishers in libel cases, including defending Leon Uris and William Kimber against a libel claim brought by Dr Wladislaw Dering in 1964 for passages in Uris's novel Exodus describing medical experiments conducted by Dering on prisoners at Auschwitz.
 Dering was awarded was a derisory half penny in damages, but faced substantial legal costs.
-He was also a member of the Lord Chancellor's committee on defamation from 1971 to 1974, which made suggestions included in the Defamation Act 1996.
+Rubinstein was also a member of the Lord Chancellor's committee on defamation from 1971 to 1974, which made suggestions included in the Defamation Act 1996.
 His book Wicked, Wicked Libels was published in 1972.

 He retired in 1994 and died at the Lister Hospital in Stevenage.
 He was survived by his wife, Joy, and their four children.